Kylie Bunbury: Life

 Bunbury was born in Montreal, Canada, to Kristi Novak and Alex Bunbury, a soccer player.
-Her father is Guyanese-Canadian.
+Her father is Guyanese-Canadian and her mother is an American of Polish and Swedish descent.
 She spent her childhood in England (for two years), Madeira, Portugal (for seven years) and Prior Lake, Minnesota, US.
 She considers Prior Lake home.
 She has three younger brothers: Teal, Mataeo, and Logan.

 Bunbury became engaged to Jon-Ryan Alan Riggins on April 8, 2018.
 They married on January 1, 2020.
-Her pregnancy was announced in June 2021, and their son was born on December 6, 2021.
+They have two children: a son born in 2021 and a daughter born in 2024.

 Career

 Bunbury originally worked as a model, and began acting at her agency's suggestion.
 She landed her first role as Kathleen in Days of Our Lives for one episode.
 She also had roles in Prom and The Sitter.
 Bunbury portrayed Eva in the science fiction CBS television series Under the Dome.
 Bunbury starred in the Fox drama series Pitch, where she portrayed the (fictional) first female player in Major League Baseball.
 Pitch was canceled by Fox after one season on May 1, 2017.

 Bunbury starred as Angie Richardson in the Netflix miniseries When They See Us, which premiered on May 31, 2019.

-In 2020, Bunbury was in the main cast for the Peacock adaptation of Aldous Huxley’s Brave New World.
+In 2020, Bunbury was in the main cast for the Peacock adaptation of Aldous Huxley's Brave New World.
 The series was cancelled after one season.
 That same year, she began playing Cassie Dewell in the ABC crime drama series Big Sky.